 It also didn’t take William and Adam long to find local residents who had stories of Tran’s wrong doings, and the magnitude of his injustices quickly became apparent.
-Not only was he steamrolling and blackmailing thousands of people out of their hard-earned money by demanding under-the-counter bribes to keep these individuals and businesses safe, he was single-handedly pumping more toxic gases into the New Eden atmosphere than possibly any individual in the city via his chain of dirty, unhygienic, and ill-equipped laundries.
-Ha Long Tran appeared to be operating not only outside of the law, but also outside of the moral conscience of the environmentally awakening consciousness of humanity at the start of the 21st century; SMEGMA had found its first target.
+Not only was he steamrolling and blackmailing thousands of people out of their hard-earned money by demanding under-the-counter bribes to keep these individuals and businesses safe, but he was also single-handedly pumping more toxic gases into the New Eden atmosphere than possibly any individual in the city via his chain of dirty, unhygienic, and ill-equipped laundries.
+Ha Long Tran was operating not only outside of the law, but also outside of the moral conscience of the environmentally awakening consciousness of humanity at the start of the 21st century; SMEGMA had found its first target.

 Ha Long Tran was an illegal immigrant.
 If this fact were to be anonymously reported to the U.S. Border Control, he would be shipped home to Vietnam tout de suite, and he would never be allowed to return to America ever again.

-An anonymous tip was lodged by SMEGMA with the New Eden branch of the Customs and Border Protection Services, and William and Adam were positioned discretely across the street on Avenue C later that day when the officers arrived to escort Ha Long Tran away from Chinatown for the last time.
+An anonymous tip was lodged by SMEGMA with the New Eden branch of the Customs and Border Protection Services, and William and Adam were positioned discretely across the street on Avenue C later that day when the officers arrived to escort Ha Long Tran away from Chinatown and New Eden for the last time.
 The first victory for SMEGMA was very sweet indeed.

 And so, William’s story also arrives at the all-important point in time: July 4th, 2020.